Jack Ma will step down from the top job at Alibaba next year

 "Teachers always want their students to exceed them, so the responsible thing ... for me and the company to do is to let younger, more talented people take over in leadership roles," he said.

-Zhang joined Alibaba in 2007 and held a range of senior management roles before taking over as CEO in 2015.
+Zhang, who is 46, joined Alibaba in 2007 and held a range of senior management roles before taking over as CEO in 2015.

+"Daniel is very low profile, he's quiet.
+He's mild mannered, he's more Clark Kent, and Jack's the Superman," said Duncan Clark, the author of "Alibaba: The House That Jack Ma Built."

+Ma gave up the CEO role in 2013 and in recent years has found time to work on other projects, including philanthropy and performing in a kung fu movie.

+Even after stepping away from Alibaba's senior management and board, he is expected to continue to shape the company's future through his lifetime membership of the Alibaba Partnership, a group of 36 people that can nominate a majority of the directors to the board.

+"It doesn't really matter what his title is, he'll always have that founder street cred within the company and the market," Clark said.

-The announcement comes at an uncertain time for Chinese tech companies.
+The announcement of his departure comes at an uncertain time for Chinese tech companies.
 The stocks of Alibaba and other top firms have been hit by concerns about the health of China's economy and Beijing's increased scrutiny of the sector.

+Amid the turmoil, the 12-month period before Ma hands over to Zhang will enable a smooth transition at Alibaba, Karen Chan, an equities analyst with Jefferies, wrote in a research note Monday.

 Alibaba started out in 1999 as an online marketplace to connect Chinese businesses with one another.
 It has since expanded dramatically to become China's biggest tech company, helping merchants sell everything from luxury goods to fresh groceries to the country's growing number of online shoppers.